giuliamml/data-journal.github.io/pages/open-data.md

-Title: Data Journal - Melhor da Zona or: How I Learned to Stop Worrying and Love Data Transparency
+Title: Melhor da Zona or: How I Learned to Stop Worrying and Love Data Transparency
 Subtitle: This talk is about how a culture of data sharing and transparency in government institutions, fosters important and unexpected changes to society.
 To illustrate this point, I\'m going to talk about Melhor da Zona, a web app that lets you search the best driving schools in your area.
 Date: 2016 10 10